looshch/gouse/readme.md

 ## Usage
 By default, gouse accepts code from stdin and writes a toggled version to stdout.
-If any file paths provided, it takes code from them and writes a toggled version to stdout unless ‘-w’ flag is passed — then it will write back to the file paths.
+If any file paths provided with ‘-w’ flag, it writes a toggled version back to them, or to stdout if only one path provided without the flag.

 ### Examples
 ```
 $ gouse